 a) 1.
-The following persons are the incumbent Directors5, Executive Officers and key personnel of the Company (brief description of their respective business experience for the past five (5) years included):
+The following persons are the incumbent Directors, Executive Officers and key personnel of the Company (brief description of their respective business experience for the past five (5) years included):

-2 As of the filing of the Preliminary Information Statement, the Company has no knowledge on who will represent the corporations.
+&lt;sup>2 As of the filing of the Definitive Information Statement, the Company has no knowledge on who will represent the corporations.

-3 Mr. Hoad was elected during the regular board meeting last February 22, 2018, replacing Mr. Kwok Leung Law.
-Mr. Hoad is also the current Executive Vice President of ATI and would be replaced by Mr. William Wassaf Khoury Abreu effective March 17, 2018.
+&lt;sup>3 Mr. Hoad was elected during the regular board meeting last February 22, 2018, replacing Mr. Kwok Leung Law.
+Mr. Hoad was replaced by Mr. William Wassaf Khoury Abreu effective March 17, 2018 as the Executive Vice President of ATI.

-4 Mr. Matthew Leech was elected by the Board last January 29, 2018, replacing Mr. Mohammad Ali Mohammad Ahmad who resigned last January 19, 2018.
+&lt;sup>4 Mr. Matthew Leech was elected by the Board last January 29, 2018, replacing Mr. Mohammad Ali Mohammad Ahmad who resigned last January 19, 2018.

-5 The Directors are elected annually and each Director holds office until the next annual meeting held after his election and until his successor has been elected and has qualified, or until his death or until he resigns or has been removed.
+&lt;sup>5 The Directors are elected annually and each Director holds office until the next annual meeting held after his election and until his successor has been elected and has qualified, or until his death or until he resigns or has been removed.
 (Sec.
 2, Article IV, By-laws)

-Rashed Ali Hassan Abdulla6, 46, UAE national, is the Chairman of the Board of Directors of Asian Terminals, Inc. and the Senior Vice-President and Managing Director of DP World Asia Pacific since November 2013.
+Rashed Ali Hassan Abdulla, 46, UAE national, is the Chairman of the Board of Directors of Asian Terminals, Inc. and the Senior Vice-President and Managing Director of DP World Asia Pacific since November 2013.
 His main responsibility is managing several business units in China, Korea, HK and SE Asia.
 Mr. Abdulla previously held the position of Senior Vice President Global Operations DP World Head Office (from 2011 to 2013).
 He joined DP World as a graduate trainee in 1995 and has risen rapidly through the ranks.
 He was executed an international assignment in Romania-Constanta from 2004 to 2007, as Manager - Container Terminal.
 Upon his return to Dubai in 2007, he was promoted to Director of Jebel Ali's brand new Terminal 2.
 From 2009 to 2011 he was appointed as Chief Operating Officer of all Jebel Ali operations and Business Units, including Containers Terminals, General Cargo, Marine, Safety and Security.
 Mr. Abdulla graduated from UAE University in 1995 with a Bachelor's degree in Geography.
 He earned a Diploma in Maritime and Port Management from National University of Singapore in 2002 and Managing Terminal Operations in P & O Institute, Cardiff, UK (2006).
 He joined the Board in January 15, 2013.